OWNER INFORMATION FOR CONDEMNED HOMES

 Q: Can I go back onto my property to get personal belongings?

-A: You must obtain written permission from the Environmental Health Division to be able to enter the property.
+A: You must obtain written permission from Environmental Health to be able to enter the property.
 This does not apply to law enforcement officers, health officials, or their agents, or the consultant and/or contractor who have been hired to assess or decontaminate the property.

 Q: What happens next?